-Which may be thus translated,---"Here lieth Lord Robert Brystwyk, formerly prior of this place, who died in the
+Which may be thus translated,-"Here lieth Lord Robert Brystwyk, formerly prior of this place, who died in the year of our Lord one thousand four hundred and ninetythree, on whose soul God have mency.
+Amen."

 A similar tomb-stone discovered in digging eastward of the church, A. D. 1786, is said to have belonged to Robert Danby, who was prior, A. D. 1498; but this, through negligence, has not been preserved to us.